TabSynDex: A Universal Metric for Robust Evaluation of Synthetic Tabular Data: TabSynDex

 \subsubsection{$S_{pMSE}$ Index}

 We introduce the $S_{pMSE}$ index to more robustly discriminate between the real and synthetic data.
 The $S_{pMSE}$ index is built upon the Propensity Mean Squared Error (\textit{pMSE}) which is commonly used in the literature to analyze the difference between the distributions of real data and synthetic data.
-Let the real (with $N_{real}$ samples) and synthetic data (with $N_{syn}$ samples) is combined where the label~\textit{Y} denotes real data with 0 and synthetic data with 1.
+If the real data contains $N_{real}$ samples and synthetic contains $N_{syn}$ samples.
+Then the combined data contains $N_{syn} \cup N_{real}$ samples where the label~\textit{Y} denotes real data with 0 and synthetic data with 1.
 We train a logistic regression model on the combined data for classification.
-In our analysis we only use the input variables and not their polynomial combinations as in~\cite{pmse}.
-The reason is that it would make the similarity score computationally expensive and time consuming when the number of columns are large.
-Thus, it would render the metric unsuitable for the purpose of training where the metric needs to be calculated at each epoch.
+In our analysis we only use the input variables and not their polynomial combinations as in~\cite{pmse_expected}.
+Because that would make computing the similarity score highly expensive when the number of columns are large.
+Thus, it would render the metric unsuitable for the purpose of training where the metric needs to be quickly calculated at each epoch.
 Furthermore, we use the regression model to predict the probabilities $\hat{p}_i$ of each sample being synthetic or real.
 The~\textit{pMSE} score is calculated as in Eq.~\ref{eq5}.

 where $N$ is the total number of samples after combining the synthetic and real samples i.e., $N = N_{real}+N_{syn}$, $\hat{p}_i$ is the predicted probability of the $i^{th}$ sample being synthetic, and $c$ is the proportion of the samples being synthetic i.e., $c = N_{syn}/(N_{real}+N_{syn})$.